freshystar/Security-/setup host security.md

 22/tcp: root          1 F.... systemd
         root       1868 F.... sshd
 ```
+The resultsl are self explainatory, but let's talk about the ACCESS culumn, here are the type of access:
+- c:  Current directory.
+- e: Executable being run.
+- f: Open file (omitted in default display mode).
+- F: Open file for writing (omitted in default display mode).
+- r: root directory.

 * *Using `lsof`*:
 &nbsp; &nbsp; &nbsp; &nbsp;It stands for “list open files”.
 It has many switches to deal with different file types and usecases such as: `-u` for specified user, `-c` for files opened by a particular process name, `-P` for process id or port number...
 But we'll mostly use the `-i` for  listing information about open Internet sockets.
 Running the following will list all open files in the computer system.